-The submission of an application for admission to Brightpoint Community College represents a voluntary decision to participate in the programs and courses offered by the institution according to the policies, rules and regulations of the College and the State Board for Community Colleges.
-The College's approval of the application represents the extension of a privilege to join the Brightpoint community and to remain a part of it so long as the student meets required academic and behavioral standards.
-Each student is guaranteed the privilege of exercising their rights without fear of prejudice.
-Conduct by any student that adversely affects the Brightpoint community's pursuit of its educational objectives or represents a threat to its students, faculty or staff will result in disciplinary action.
-The student conduct code and the student disciplinary policies and procedures can be found in the Brightpoint Policy Manual, in the current Brightpoint Student Handbook and on the Brightpoint web site.
-The dean of students is responsible for the administration of all student disciplinary procedures.
+- A. The submission of an application for admission to the college represents a voluntary decision to participate in the programs and courses offered by the institution according to the policies, rules and regulations of the college and the State Board for Community Colleges. - B. The college's approval of the application represents the extension of a privilege to join the college community and to remain a part of it so long as the student meets required academic and behavioral standards. - C. Each student is guaranteed the privilege of exercising their rights without fear of prejudice. - D. Conduct by any student that adversely affects the college community's pursuit of its educational objectives or represents a threat to its students, faculty or staff will result in disciplinary action. - E. The student conduct code and the student disciplinary policies and procedures can be found in the college Policy Manual, in the current Student Handbook and on the college web site. - F. The Dean of Students is responsible for the administration of all student disciplinary procedures.